Courses

 Advanced Features

-You won’t have to worry about files or storage space.
+You won’t have to worry about files or storage space as you cannot attach files to tasks.
 Those aren’t problems with simple task management app, but you’d expect to see them in the best project management software.
 If you need somewhere to share files, take a look at our best cloud storage guide.

-You can get notifications, too.
-On the desktop macOS app, you go to the notifications center and pick Things from the apps listed there.
+You can get push notifications, too, which can help ensure you don’t overlook important tasks.
+On the desktop macOS app, you go to the notifications center and pick Things from the listed apps.
+Unfortunately, the mobile app does not feature location-based reminders, which would be useful when you have tasks to complete at specific locations.

 Importing tasks is available for a few apps, but in most cases, you’ll need to download a script to get Things’ notifications to work.
 That’s clunkier than many apps, but the option is there if you need it.